awsdocs/aws-glue-user-guide/doc_source/setting-up.md

 + Data sources require `s3:ListBucket` and `s3:GetObject` permissions\.
 + Data targets require `s3:ListBucket`, `s3:PutObject`, and `s3:DeleteObject` permissions\.

+If you choose Amazon Redshift as your data source, you can provide a role for cluster permissions\.
+Jobs that run against a Amazon Redshift cluster issue commands that access Amazon S3 for temporary storage using temporary credentials\.
+If your job runs for more than an hour, these credentials will expire causing the job to fail\.
+To avoid this problem, you can assign a role to the Amazon Redshift cluster itself that grants the necessary permissions to jobs using temporary credentials\.
+For more information, see [Moving Data to and from Amazon Redshift](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-etl-redshift.html) in the *AWS Glue Developer Guide*\.

 If the job uses data sources or targets other than Amazon S3, then you must attach the necessary permissions to the IAM role used by the job to access these data sources and targets\.
 For more information, see [Setting Up Your Environment to Access Data Stores](https://docs.aws.amazon.com/glue/latest/dg/start-connecting.html) in the *AWS Glue Developer Guide*\.

-If you are using connectors and connections for your data store, you need additional permissions, as described in [Additional permissions when using connectors](#getting-started-min-privs-connectors)\.
+If you're using connectors and connections for your data store, you need additional permissions, as described in [Additional permissions when using connectors](#getting-started-min-privs-connectors)\.

 ### AWS Key Management Service permissions<a name="getting-started-min-privs-kms"></a>